 Breastfeeding is good for you and your baby.
 It protects your baby against many illnesses and is your baby’s best source of nutrition.
 Babies should be breastfed (given only breast milk) for at least the first 6 months of life, and they should continue to be fed some breast milk until they are at least 1 year old.

 Can I continue to breastfeed when I return to work?

 Yes, it is possible to continue giving your child breast milk while you work.
 The easiest way to do this is to make a breastfeeding plan before you return to work.
-This plan can help you deal with possible problems that could keep you from breastfeeding your baby.

 Before you go on maternity leave, or before you return to work after your baby is born, talk to your employer about your plan to breastfeed.

 Also, take as much maternity leave as you can.
 This will allow your milk supply to become strong before you return to work.

 How can I continue to breastfeed my baby when I'm at work?

 If possible, find a caregiver who is close enough to your workplace that you can provide at least 1 feeding for your baby during your workday.
 On-site (at your workplace) daycare might be available to you, or the baby’s caregiver might bring your baby to you for 1 or more feedings.